Petra – Out of my League?

 “They’re the life of the party, however, they have issues with the phases of the moon and solar flares.
 They love all living things except marsupials and segmented worms.

-“The most free-sprited group is the one that wears no socks.
+“The most free-sprited group wears no socks.
 When they take a bath, they have the shower on, too.
 They laugh and laugh at shapes they see in the clouds, and they send text messages to animals.”

-“How can animals be reached by phone?”
+“How can animals be reached by text?”
 I asked.

 “We never got to the bottom of that.”
 Taul said.